On your home computer it can become a chore having to enter your Windows password every time. Especially if you’re the only user of the PC.

 We’ll use a Windows tool called Netplwiz (Network Places Wizard) to automatically enter your Windows password for you.

-So technically speaking your not removing the password as such, but you are removing the need to enter it.
-Which amounts to the same thing.
+So technically speaking you’re not removing the password as such, but you are removing the need to enter it, which amounts to the same thing.

 So to remove the logon password from your MS account, click the Start button and then type “netplwiz“.
 Click Netplwiz (Run Command) at the top of the search results.